bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   // On usage, call `track` to let Bucket know that a user interacted with the feature track();

-  // The `config` is a user-supplied value in Bucket that can be dynamically evaluated
+  // The `value` is a user-supplied value in Bucket that can be dynamically evaluated
   // with respect to the current context.
 Here, it is assumed that one could either get
-  // a config value that matches the context or not. const question = config?.question ??
+  // a config value that matches the context or use a default. const question = value?.question ??
 "Tell us what you think of Huddles";

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific
   // features.
 This is not related to `track` and you can call them individually.